Mr. Stringy: Folk art

-Mr. Stringy is regularly and anonymously repainted as different characters, usually by members of the local community.
-The painting and maintenance of Mr. Stringy is not funded nor coordinated by any government or private organisation or individual, and is a type of modern folk art for the Tambo Valley and Omeo District.
-Despite not being officially recognised, redecoration of Mr. Stringy is condoned and encouraged by both the community and local authorities.
+Mr Stringy is regularly and anonymously repainted as different characters, usually by members of the local community.
+The painting and maintenance of Mr Stringy is not funded nor coordinated by any government or private organisation or individual, and is a type of modern folk art for the Tambo Valley and Omeo District.
+Despite not being officially recognised, redecoration of Mr Stringy is condoned and encouraged by both the community and local authorities.

 The characters often of a topical nature, such as a player from the Omeo & District Football League premiership football or netball team for that year, a cyclist to mark the Great Victorian Bike Ride when it travelled along the Great Alpine Road, and Cadel Evans following his win in the 2011 Tour de France.
 The sculpture is sometimes painted as generic characters, for example a blushing bride, or a skier around the start of the ski season.
 Alternatively it may be painted as a figure from popular culture, such as Homer Simpson or Wonder Woman.
 More recently he was painted as a tribute to firefighters after the 2019- 2020 bushfires.

-Mr. Stringy is sometimes just given a mild makeover, such as by modifying an existing painted character by adding a piece of clothing or simple decoration like balloons, ribbons, or streamers.
+Mr Stringy is sometimes just given a mild makeover, such as by modifying an existing painted character by adding a piece of clothing or simple decoration like balloons, ribbons, or streamers.
 This is often to celebrate an occasion such as Christmas or a sporting victory.
 At other times it is poorly painted or mildly vandalised.
 For example, he once had a tin of black paint poured over him and local community members promptly respond by redecorating and repainting him into a new character.

-The unlikely existence of Mr. Stringy in a remote roadside location, and his regularly changing characters, make him a popular figure with current and former locals of the district, as well as a tourist attraction for visitors to the area.
+The unlikely existence of Mr Stringy in a remote roadside location, and his regularly changing characters, make him a popular figure with current and former locals of the district, as well as a tourist attraction for visitors to the area.

 Thefts and vandalism

 Due to its remote location and prominence, the sculpture is a relatively easy target for vandalism, although its local popularity makes genuine vandalism rare.
 While the heavy log acts as a deterrent, it has also been modified and strengthened to prevent further theft or damage.

-Despite the increased security measures, Mr. Stringy was stolen in October 2010 after being winched out of the ground by unknown thieves.
-The Victoria Police officer based in Omeo harshly described the theft of this "icon of the area" as "the work of some idiot", and stated that it was "a bloody disgrace".
-Mr. Stringy was later found dumped down a nearby embankment of the Tambo River, and was retrieved and reinstated by forestry staff from the Department of Sustainability and Environment Office at Swifts Creek.
+Despite the increased security measures, Mr Stringy was stolen in October 2010 after being winched out of the ground by unknown thieves.
+The Victoria Police officer based in Omeo described the theft of this "icon of the area" as "the work of some idiot", and stated that it was "a bloody disgrace".
+Mr Stringy was later found dumped down a nearby embankment of the Tambo River, and was retrieved and reinstated by forestry staff from the Department of Sustainability and Environment Office at Swifts Creek.